- By Buckinghamshire Business First

 Share by email

-Whether it's a paper return (by October 31st) or online return (by January 31st), HMRC is urging people to file their tax return for the 2023-24 tax year, with lots of tools and resources available to help.
+Ahead of the online filing deadline of January 31st, HMRC is urging people to file their tax return for the 2023-24 tax year, with lots of tools and resources available to help.

 At the start of January 2024, 5.7 million people were yet to file their return for the previous year, with nearly 50,000 people choosing New Year's Eve or New Year's Day to tick it off their list.